jfasch/jfasch-home/blog/2025-07-29--Whats-wrong-with-chroot.rst

 shell.
 Further steps would have been to mount my home directory into it, to solve my original problem - build Yocto.

-While digging around I found `Docker considered harmful
+While digging around I found the alarmistic article `"Docker considered harmful"
 <https://quantum5.ca/2025/03/18/docker-considered-harmful/>`__ which
 is really worth a read.
 I mean, it's probably me - I am really sceptical about any hype, and it takes very little (for example, an